Things to Do in One day in Swakopmund

 - Paragliding.
 Here it’s quite different from doing it somewhere in the mountains maybe not as high but still exciting.
 It can be an option if you want to fly over the desert but jumping off the pain is just too much for you.
 A relaxing way to enjoy the beauty of the Namib from the air.

 These are not the only activities in Swakopmund you can do as well kayaking, boat cruises, living desert tours, fishing.
-As you can see here anybody will find an activity that fits his/her interests and budget.
+As you can see here anybody will find an activity that fits their interests and budget.

 24-hour itinerary for Swakopmund